this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 • Reasons for euthanasia.

-NOTE: We are not aware of any remaining Koala populations in Gariwerd so Koalas unlikely to be in the mix of rescued wildlife.
+NOTE: The Nature Knowledge Channel is not aware of any remaining Koala populations in Gariwerd so Koalas unlikely to be in the mix of rescued wildlife.

 Not a single one